rendall/icebreakers/QUESTIONS.md

   * If you could donate a million dollars to charity, which charity would you choose?
   * If you could eat one meal for the rest of your life, what would it be?
   * If you could eliminate one trait from yourself, what would it be?
-  * If you could go back in time, which historical figure would you k#ll?
+  * If you could go back in time, which historical figure would you kill?
   * If you could go on tour with any rock band, who would it be?
   * If you could have a conversation with any famous person, who would it be?
   * If you could have any pet in your dorm, what kind of pet would it be?